Building a safe space for kids to learn, grow and have fun

 A big part of the menu decision-making process is trying to work with ingredients that aren’t common allergens or dietary restrictions for different religious beliefs (for example, we use roast beef and turkey instead of pork).
 Lunches also include fresh fruits and vegetables, such as tomatoes, lettuce, and cucumber in the sandwiches or “produce snack” (either an orange, an apple, or a pack of baby carrots).

-Fruits are popular among UrbanPromise’s 120 summer campers, whose age range between 4 and 19 years old.
+Fruits are popular among UrbanPromise’s 120 summer campers, whose ages range between 4 and 19 years old.
 Kids from 4 to 9 engage in crafts and sports (basketball and baseball).
 They also go on field trips to the ROM and Ontario Science Centre (in partnership with Kids Up Front), as well as have splash pad and indoor playground days.
 Meanwhile, high school-aged youth are coached in leadership.

 “What we’re trying to push for is just creating a safe space for kids to have a community to grow academically and socially with their peers,” Jeffrey Ng, Ministry Supervisor at Camp Truth, said.